-Key documents to be reviewed include the documents delivered during the Integrated Water Resource Development and Management study project (ENTRO, 2017), in particular the following deliverables:
+In addition, the consultant shall thoroughly review the documents delivered during the Integrated Water Resource Development and Management study project (ENTRO, 2017) especially the following deliverables:

-- The Strategic Social and Environmental Assessment (SSEA) - ► The Integrated Water Resources Development and Management Plan (IWRDMPlan)
+- ► The Strategic Social and Environmental Assessment (SSEA) - ► The Integrated Water Resources Development and Management Plan (IWRDMPlan)

-From the review, the consultant should identify main data deficiencies, and incorporate within the work plan and activities a detailed strategy and schedule for an on-field data collection programme.
+From the review, the consultant shall identify data deficiencies, and incorporate within the workplan and activities a detailed strategy and schedule for an on-field data collection programme.
+In particular, the consultant is responsible for ensuring that the most up-to-date and relevant data are available for creation or refinement of models; the workplan, activities and responsibilities should be well-defined, making use whenever possible, of previously existing gauging stations.